 Unit 1 | Beginning a Critical Inquiry – Setting the Stage (4 weeks)

 Building on the work done in your program to date, we will discuss various technologies and related critical issues that need to be examined through the perspectives of learning theories; use of and assumptions about technology; design approach; historical linkages and future implications; along with other perspectives raised as we progress through the course.
 You will develop a team approach conducting a critical inquiry on the selection you chose to experience and create an individual learning plan to support a critical examination into a specific issue related to it.
-Two foundational research articles are provided to frame a common base for discussions in this course (as below).
+A foundational research article and a brief video overview are provided to frame a common base for discussions in this course (as below).

 Learning Activities and Assignments

-- Review and discuss the critical inquiry approach – participate in the synchronous Collaborate session or view the recording.
+- Review and discuss the critical inquiry approach – participate in the synchronous Zoom session or view the recording if unable to participate.

-- Complete Activity 1 – For teams, select a team choice and proposed presentation date and add them to the Google sheet.
-Please note that dates are tentative until confirmed by the Instructor.
+- Complete Activity 1 – For teams, select a team choice and proposed presentation date (between May 4 and May 12) and add them to the Google sheet.
+Please note that dates may tentative until confirmed by the Instructor.

 - Choose (from the Unit 1 readings) and begin to participate in the learning event and delivery technology based on your teams’ selection (the timing of this will vary depending upon the nature of the choice).